Ginger Recording Studios Melbourne

 Ginger Recording Studios is the ideal choice for emerging and established artists, providing an unparalleled environment for creative music making and setting the standard for quality music recordings.
 Having played host to many of the industries top performing musicians and songwriters, our dedicated team offers pedigree experience.

 Our clientele ranges across many genres and styles with a focus on new artists aiming to give themselves an advantage in the industry.
-Justin Bieber, The Wu-Tang Clan, Jason Derülo, The McQueens, Pekoe, James Mustafa, Boom, Crash, Opera!, Tina Arena, Syzygy and many more have all made their mark in the studios' growing history.
+Justin Bieber, Flume, The Wu-Tang Clan, Jason Derülo, The McQueens, Pekoe, Skrillex Boom, Crash, Opera!, Tina Arena, Syzygy and many more have all made their mark in the studios' growing history.

 The studio's sonic excellence extends from the precise design of its acoustic spaces.
-An accurate, no-compromise control room, expansive live room, isolation booth and drum booth have been built to exacting specifications to deliver the finest results.
+An accurate, no-compromise control room, expansive live room, vocal isolation booth and a second isolated drum booth have been built to exacting specifications to deliver the finest results.

 Special attention to the recording studios' layout facilitates direct visual contact across the space between musicians.
 This orientation allows the engineering and production team to be a part of the same creative space as the artists in an unobtrusive manner.